 The course essentially consists of two big loops: first counter-clockwise around “Flying Dog”, then across to Jeremy Ranch for a second loop up the Mormon Pioneer and Great Western trails.

-The race begins with a short sprint to the single track.
+The race begins with a 1 mile paved section to separate the field and then you're on single track.
 Other than a bit of dirt road running 90% of the course is on single track itself.
 But don't worry, you’ll have plenty of opportunity to pass other runners.

 You'll run what is called the ‘Flying Dog’ loop counter-clockwise.
 This will give us a short climb at the beginning, then take you down to a flat section before the big climb up to the top of Flying Dog.
 We will have a timing mat at the bottom and top of this climb and the combined time for the Flying Dog climb and the Big Mountain Pass climb (later in the race) will determine the King and Queen of the Mountain.